 1925: The Vatucan’s Holy Office published a decree saying that the Catholic Church, whatever its other views on Jew maybe, “condemns hatred against the people elected by God, a hatred that today is vulgarly called anti-Semitism.”
 (For more see Under His Very Windows by Susan Zucotti)

-1926: It was reported today that according to the census taken by The Christian Herald “numbers the embers of Jewish congregations at 357,135” but notes “that these are chiefly heads of families.
+1926: It was reported today that according to the census taken by The Christian Herald “numbers the members of Jewish congregations at 357,135” but notes “that these are chiefly heads of families.

 1926: “The twentieth anniversary of the Palestine Maccabee Sport was celebrated in Tel Aviv” today where Lord Plumer distributed the prizes.